 Test automation is also a preferred method for regression testing since repeated actions of long test suites don’t have to be done manually.
 Instead, running an automated regression test can check that previously stable code still is functioning as it’s supposed to after a new integration, feature, or bug fix is added.

-Tips for Automated Testing – Running an automated test across browsers in parallel can make testing up to twenty times faster, depending on how many configurations you include.
+Automated Testing Best Practices – Running an automated test across browsers in parallel can make testing up to twenty times faster, depending on how many configurations you include.
 While automation is already a great way to speed up repetitive or boring tests, parallel testing allows you to run that same script on other configurations at the same time rather than waiting until each is done to start the next.

 While live testing, visual testing, and automated testing each have it’s own purpose, designing a strategy that involves all three is the key to truly comprehensive testing.
 As your team and product grow, using these capabilities to help your organization balance speed and quality will be what sets you apart from the competition and ensures your brand’s trustworthiness.